 When considering the merits of any new diet it is, of course, sensible to weigh up the pros and cons to find out if the diet is appropriate for you.
-As each of us is unique, no particular diet offers a one size fits all approach, but paleo offers a great starting point for many people.
+As each of us is unique, no particular diet offers a one-size-fits-all all approach, but paleo offers a great starting point for many people.
 Some of the most reported benefits to consider are:

 - Weight loss